vegaprotocol/documentation/versioned_docs/version-v0.71/api/public-endpoints.md

 This differs from centralised services, as you can't connect to an API server run by a single company, nor does it require a specific access token.
 When you want to perform an action on the network you'll need to sign the message containing the transaction details with a [wallet app](../tools/vega-wallet/index.md) or a signer library.

+Validators, community members, and other service providers may operate public data nodes.
+These may have usage restrictions, rate limits, limited data retention, or other restrictions or terms.
+Check with the individual operator if you have specific needs.

-Below, find a list of all the public servers available for this network, and use them to connect to the API endpoints.
+Below, find a list of all the known public servers available for this network, and use them to connect to the API endpoints.

 :::note Read more
 [Data nodes](../concepts/vega-chain/data-nodes.md): Find out what a data node is, and if setting one up for yourself is right for you.